TheOdinProject/curriculum/ruby/ruby.md

 * A lambda can return multiple things easily because you can safely use the explicit `return` statement inside of one (it will only return from the lambda and not the enclosing method, which is what happens if you use `return` inside a block or Proc).
 * Lambdas are also much stricter than Procs about you passing them the correct number of arguments.

-Here's a simple example to show you the syntax of a lambda (btw, there's nothing special to lambdas about placing the `.call` after the `end`, if you hadn't seen that done before, it's just like method chaining):
+Here's a simple example to show you the syntax of a lambda (btw, there's nothing special to lambdas about placing the `call` after the `end`, if you hadn't seen that done before, it's just like method chaining):

     > lambda do |word|
     >   puts word